clearwaterstream/okta-ie11-issue/README.md

 # OKTA on IE
 Playing around with IE11

+This is the "working" version.
+Master has the IE 11 issue.

 # Install and reproduce the issue
 1. Clone the repository
 1. Browse to the root of project and run `yarn` to install node modules